azadbolour/boardgame/scala-server/README.md

 - Change logging calls to debug and set up a run-debug to log at debug level.

-- Play should be disabled while earlier play is in progress.

 - Implement validations everywhere.

 - Do we have to close a db in slick?